wujekbizon/nextjs-blog/data/welcome-in-2023-year-of-AI.md

 export default Home;
 ```

 Like you can see, there is nothing unordinary here.
-We returning a simple Jsx, where we have Nextjs Image Component, our title and a button which is a Link to our chat page.
+We are returning a simple JSX, where we have Next.js Image Component, our title and a button which is a Link to our chat page.

-I'll not include here a css files, but if you want them, and also if you want a svgs and images from my public folder, you can get them on my github [here](https://github.com/wujekbizon/nextjs-openai-bot/tree/main/public).
+I'll not include here a CSS files, but if you want them, and also if you want a svgs and images from my public folder, you can get them on my GitHub [here](https://github.com/wujekbizon/nextjs-openai-bot/tree/main/public).

 Next, let's take care of ChatPage.